-Aberdeen Standard Investments operates an Investment Trust ISA ("ISA") through which an investment may be made of up to £20,000 in the 2021/22 tax year.
+abrdn operates an Investment Trust Stocks and Shares ISA ("ISA") through which an investment may be made of up to 20,000 in the 2022/23 tax year.

-There are no brokerage or initial charges for the ISA, although investors will suffer the bid-offer spread which can, on some occasions, be a significant amount.
+There are no brokerage or initial charges for the ISA, although investors will suffer the bid-offer spread, which can, on some occasions, be a significant amount.
 Investors only pay Government Stamp Duty (currently 0.5%) on purchases where applicable.
 Selling costs are £15 + VAT.
 The annual ISA administration charge is £24 + VAT, calculated annually and applied on 31 March (or the last business day in March) and collected soon thereafter either by direct debit or, if there is no valid direct debit mandate in place, from the available cash in the ISA prior to the distribution or reinvestment of any income, or, where there is insufficient cash in the ISA, from the sale of investments held in the ISA.
-Under current legislation, investments in ISAs can grow free of Capital Gains Tax.
+Under current legislation, investments in ISAs can grow free of capital gains tax.